melissawm/matplotlib/galleries/users_explain/architecture/index.rst

 **Who is this page for?**

-The audience for this page are contributors (including new maintainers) who want to understand the reasoning behind the Matplotlib architecture decisions and current implementation.
+The audience for this page is advanced users and contributors (including maintainers) who want to understand the reasoning behind the Matplotlib architecture decisions and current implementation.

 Overview of the Matplotlib Architecture
 ---------------------------------------

-The top-level Matplotlib object that contains and manages all of the elements in a given graphic is called the ``Figure``.

-.. plot:: ../galleries/examples/showcase/anatomy.py

-From :ref:`figure_parts`:

-  * :class:`~matplotlib.figure.Figure`
-    The **whole** figure.
-The Figure keeps track of all the child :class:`~matplotlib.axes.Axes`, a group of 'special' Artists (titles, figure legends, colorbars, etc), and even nested subfigures.
+The top-level Matplotlib object that contains and manages all of the elements in a given graphic is the ``Figure``.
+It keeps track of all the child :class:`~matplotlib.axes.Axes`, a group of 'special' Artists (titles, figure legends, colorbars, etc), and even nested subfigures.

+From [`Hunter, Droettboom`_]:

   One of the core architectural tasks ``matplotlib`` must solve is implementing a framework for representing and manipulating a ``Figure`` that is isolated from the act of rendering the ``Figure`` to a user interface window or hardcopy.
 This makes it possible to build increasingly sophisticated features and logic into the ``Figure``, while keeping the "backends", or output devices, relatively simple. ``matplotlib`` encapsulates not just the drawing interfaces to allow rendering to multiple devices, but also the basic event handling and windowing of most popular user interface toolkits.
-Because of this, users can create fairly rich interactive graphics and toolkits incorporating mouse and keyboard input that can be plugged without modification into the :ref:`different user interface toolkits we support<backends>`.
+Because of this, users can create fairly rich interactive graphics and toolkits incorporating mouse and keyboard input that can be plugged without modification into the
+  :ref:`different user interface toolkits we support <backends>`.

-The architecture to accomplish this is logically separated into three layers, which can be viewed as a stack.
+To accomplish this, Matplotlib is logically separated into three layers, which can be viewed as a stack.
 Each layer that sits above another layer knows how to talk to the layer below it, but the lower layer is not aware of the layers above it.

 These layers are:

 * The **API layer**, which provides a lighter scripting interface (``pyplot``) to accomplish simpler tasks, and an explicit object-oriented "Axes" interface.
+  This is the topmost layer in the stack.
 * The **artist layer**, which is where most of the heavy lifting happens.
 Every object rendered on a Matplotlib figure is an instance of ``Artist``;
 * The **backend layer**, at the bottom of the stack, provides concrete